mawilson/Notes/README.md

   * does nothing if noteId not found

  The GET endpoints are unauthenticated.
  The POST, PUT, & DELETE endpoints all expect an OAUTH2 bearer token.
-This can be done via Postman following the instructions here: https://learning.postman.com/docs/sending-requests/authorization/oauth-20/
+This can be done via Postman following the instructions here: [Postman - Requesting an OAuth 2.0 Token](https://learning.postman.com/docs/sending-requests/authorization/oauth-20/)
   * Grant type: Authorization Code
   * Callback URL remains default (for browser testing)
   * Auth URL: https://notes-authority.auth.us-east-1.amazoncognito.com/oauth2/authorize